sorpaas/sorpaas.com/_talks/webgl-a-2d-universe-simulation.md

 place: Open Innovation Lab
 ---

 This is a talk about WebGL.
-Slides can be found [here](/slides/webgl-2d-universe-simulation).